MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-contact-support-send-feedback.md

 > - The ability of OneDrive users to contact Microsoft directly in the form of support request will be disabled before end of calendar year 2022. </br>
     The Company administrator need to be contacted to have support request created with Microsoft.</br>
 > - Users can still send feedback as usual and this applies to the OneDrive app on Windows, Mac, iOS, and Android devices. </br>
-> - For **Windows and Mac**: ‘Contact support’ will be disabled in future updates and for existing or old versions it will not work as expected. </br>
+> - For **Windows and Mac**: ‘Contact support’ will be disabled in future updates and for existing or old versions it will not work create a service request. </br>
-> - For **Android**: ‘Report a Problem’ will create a feedback item instead of a support ticket.</br>
+> - For **Android**: ‘Report a Problem’ will create a feedback item instead of a service request.</br>
-> - For **iOS**: ‘Ask for help’ will be disabled in future updates and for existing or old versions it will not work as expected.
-‘Report a Problem’ will create a feedback item instead of a support ticket.
+> - For **iOS**: ‘Ask for help’ will be disabled in future updates and for existing or old versions it will not work create a service request.
+‘Report a Problem’ will create a feedback item instead of a service request.

 The OneDrive sync app (OneDrive.exe) allows users to contact Microsoft directly from within the app.
 Users can: